Actress Birkin asks Hermes to remove her name from croc bag

 "Her comments do not in any way influence the friendship and confidence that we have shared for so many years."

-Birkin agreed to lend her name to the bag after sharing a flight with the charismatic late head of Hermes, Jean-Louis Dumas, in the 1980s.
+Birkin agreed to lend her name to the bag after sharing a flight with the charismatic late head of Hermes (HRMS.PA), Jean-Louis Dumas, in the 1980s.

 The crocodile Birkin and the Kelly bag, named after actress Grace Kelly, are among the most sought-after luxury goods - even though the starting retail price is more than 20,000 euros ($22,096) - partly because shops routinely run out of them.